geohot/twitchslam/README.md

 * Improve init to not need REVERSE environment variable
 * Add optimizer for F
 * Add multiscale feature extractor
-* Add linux libraries and OS check
+* Add Linux libraries and OS check
+* Profile and speed up more
+* Add loading and saving of map support
+* Add automated test for freiburg running on commit
  * Check accuracy with ground truth
-* Profile and speed up
-* Add loading and saving of map support